irmen/prog8/README.md

 - inline assembly allows you to have full control when every cycle or byte matters
 - supports the sixteen 'virtual' 16-bit registers R0 - R15 from the Commander X16 (also available on other targets)
 - encode strings and characters into petscii or screencodes or even other encodings
 - Automatic ROM/RAM bank switching on certain compiler targets when calling routines in other banks
+- 50 Kb of available program RAM size on the C64 by default; because Basic ROM is banked out altogether

 *Rapid edit-compile-run-debug cycle:*